babeya/gitlab-auto-assignee/README.md

 ## 2 Installation

 First of all, you have to configure a webhook on repositories on which you want gitlab-auto-assignee to work on.

-The webhook url will be `$yourUrl/mr`, where \$yourUrl will be the url on which you will deploy the app.
-Check Merge requests events as trigger of the webhook.
+The webhook url is `$yourUrl/mr`, where \$yourUrl is the url on which you will deploy the app.

+Check `Merge requests events` as trigger of the webhook.
 All other events are ignored.

 You can find more informations about gitlab webhook [here](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html)